 Reset your Master Password with biometric recovery on your mobile device

-- Enter the verification code we send you by email or a 2FA token from your authenticator app.
+- Enter the verification code sent to you by email or a 2FA token from your authenticator app.
+Select Next in the top right of the screen.

 Tips for creating a strong, easy-to-remember Master Password